signalfx/signalfx-java/README.md

 You can also interact with our java library directly if you do not want to use Codahale.
-To do this, you will need to build the metric to send to signalfuse manually using protocol buffers.
+To do this, you will need to build the metric to send to signalfx manually using protocol buffers.
 ```java
         DataPointReceiverEndpoint dataPointEndpoint = new DataPointEndpoint();
         AggregateMetricSender mf =